siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-09-29-ethernet-ports-and-commonly-used-ports-for-services-an-in-depth-guide.md

-This blog post provides a comprehensive guide to Ethernet ports, network ports, and the commonly used ports for various services in a network environment.
+This article provides a comprehensive guide to Ethernet ports, network ports, and the commonly used ports for various services in a network environment.